Sepaku: History

-Since 2002, Sepaku has been a part of Penajam North Paser (PPU), after it split from Paser Regency (then Pasir).
+Since 2002, Sepaku has been a part of Penajam North Paser Regency (Penajam Paser Utara, or PPU), after it split from Paser Regency (then Pasir).
 Eight years later, on 14 April 2010, Binuang and Telemow villages were formed from parts of Maridan by local regulation number 6.
 Before being chosen for the site of the future Indonesian capital in 2019, there had been demands from the district to secede from PPU due to lags in development.

 Geography

 Sepaku shares borders with West Balikpapan (Balikpapan) to southeast; West Samboja, Loa Janan, and Loa Kulu (Kutai Kartanegara) to the east and the north; Bongan (West Kutai) to the northwest; Long Kali (Paser) to the southwest; and Penajam to the south.
 The average elevation in Sepaku is 15 meters above sea level.

 As of 2019, dozens of rivers were listed in Sepaku: